kreibaum/pacosako/README.md

 VALUES (last_insert_rowid(), 'password', 'rolf', '$argon2id$v=19$m=19456,t=2,p=1$OsG1y7Fvnq1FW8gKvlK4gQ$ryEgps/NG93d/Nyp8ri0GMR+LHymyb7ivnw5vnE4Q7U');
 ```

-In order to get the `argon2` hash of a password, just run the server locally
+To get the `argon2` hash of a password, run the server locally
 and try logging in with the password you want to use.
 The server will print
 the hash to the console.
 (This happens only with `dev_mode = true`.)

-Don't forget to commit the changes to the database.
+Remember to commit the changes to the database.

 # Working with Julia